sturdy-robot/pygame-controllers/README.md

 # Test with pygame controllers

-This repo demonstrates a coupe of tests with pygame joysticks.
+This repo demonstrates a couple of tests with pygame joysticks.

 The `main_test.py` file uses the Pygame Joystick API, the default API used by pygame.
 This can be a hassle to work with, because you have to map controllers manually, or create a file with a database of controllers.